-In the scene were Bruce and Drew are dancing in the parking lot a car beeps to pass by and in the car is Simon Pegg.
+In the scene were Bruce (Nick Frost) and Drew (Chris O'Dowd) are dancing in the parking lot, a car beeps to pass by, and in the car is Simon Pegg.
 See more »

 The end-credits magazine clipping "Sales Employee Of The Month" says that Helen Morgan has been selected since she met all the criteria "with flying colors".
 Since the film is set in England, that should be "colours".
 See more »

 I have something you don't have.
 Do you know what that is?